Russian submarine Nerpa (K-152): Lease to India

 In 2008, Russia had an agreement pending with India worth US$2 billion for the lease of Nerpa and another Project 971 Shchuka-B-class submarine.
 Of this, K-152 Nerpa would be leased for 10 years to India at an estimated cost of US$670 million.
 The submarine was handed over to India on 30 December 2011.
 After being handed over to the Indian Navy, it was commissioned as INS Chakra.
 Nerpa is the Russian word for the Baikal seal, and Chakra is the weapon of the Hindu god Vishnu.

 Indian naval crews earlier trained to operate the submarine near St Petersburg and another group of sailors were expected to arrive in Vladivostok in late 2008 for sea trials.
 The training of the crew was viewed as crucial to India's own nuclear submarine programme, known as the Arihant-class.

 After the 2008 accident, there were conflicting reports over the status of the lease.
 A Russian defence industry official denied that talks had been held with India on the delivery of the nuclear submarine.
-"Russia did not launch talks on a contract to supply India with the Nerpa nuclear-powered submarine."
 General of the Army Nikolay Makarov stated that Russia would commission Nerpa and that it would join seven other Akula-class submarines with Russia's Pacific Fleet.
-"The sum of $650–780 million, which Rosoboronexport and the Amur Shipbuilding Plant had negotiated over a long period of time with the Indian Ministry of Defence, will now be found in Russia," he said.

 In May 2009, both Russian and Indian defence officials confirmed that Nerpa would be joining the Indian Navy by the end of 2009, after Russian President Vladimir Putin visited the yard and announced an immediate release of 1.2 billion roubles for the submarine's construction.